Hm, how do you get traffic to a new blog? That’s a question that only new bloggers would ask which means you’ve finally started a blog!

-While everyone else in the How to Blog niche is writing “guides” on how to start blogging by simply telling you to sign up for Bluehost, pick a domain, and then write about whatever your passion is, I put together a FREE 65+ page guide to blogging.
+While everyone else in the How to Blog niche is writing “guides” on how to start blogging by simply telling you to sign up for Bluehost, pick a domain, and then write about whatever your passion is, I put together a Blogging Master Workshop.

 Would it have been easier for me to write a single post that simply walked through the basics of blogging?